muses-code-js/express-workshop-2/_steps/step04.md

 When the server receives a request, it looks at the request's URL and request method.
 If it has a route that matches both then it reponds to the request by running that route's function.

-This process is called "routing" the request.
+This process of matching a request to the right **handler function** is called "routing".

 We add routes to our server to tell it which requests to respond to, and what to do for the response in each case.

 ## Adding a Route

-To add routes, Express has a different route function for each **request method**.
-Before starting the server listening, you simply call the appropriate route function with the parameters of the **URL** and your **handler function**.
-You have to add each route before you start the server listening.
+Express has a function for each **request method** for adding routes.

+To add a route, you call the appropriate function with the parameters of the **URL** and your **handler function**.

-So let's see one in action.
+Let's see adding a GET route in action.

 Update `server.js` like so: